mknparreira/gorten/README.md

 In this phase, the OpenAPI documentation will be created for every API within the project.
 This documentation will serve as a detailed reference with all available endpoints, request and response formats, and authentication methods by using the OpenAPI specifications.

-- Provide The OpenAPI Documentation with [Swagger](https://swagger.io/) for All APIs
+- Provide The OpenAPI Documentation with [Swagger](https://swagger.io/) for synchronous APIs
-- Provide [AsyncAPI](https://www.asyncapi.com/en) documentation for asyncasynchronous APIs
+- Provide [AsyncAPI](https://www.asyncapi.com/en) documentation for asynchronous APIs

 # 19. Future features